2. Epidemiology and Long-term Outcomes Following Acquired Brain Injury

 No Key Points in this Module

 Most individuals with TBI are classified as having a mild injury, but residual deficits in these patients are not uncommon (Thornhill et al., 2000).
 However, 10-15% of patients with TBI have more serious injuries requiring specialist care (Maas et al., 2008).
-The frequency of moderate severity injury is increasing; moderate TBI accounted for 19% of injuries in 1992 compared with 37% of injuries in 2002 (Colantonio et al., 2009).
+In Canada brain injury is the leading cause of death in individuals under 40 years old (Northern Brain Injury Association, 2018), with recent incidence rates of moderate to severe ABI as high as 500 per every 100 000 individuals (Northern Brain Injury Association, 2018).

 Much of the data pertaining to ABI is collected when patients present at a specific point of care (i.e., emergency departments, inpatient rehabilitation, and outpatient services).
 It should be noted that these studies do not explore the number of patients treated in other healthcare settings.
 Furthermore, the individuals who do not seek medical care, commonly those with mild TBI, are not accounted for (Roozenbeek et al., 2013).
 In addition, individuals with very severe TBI who die before reaching a hospital are often not registered (Roozenbeek et al., 2013).
 For these reasons, the number of individuals with a brain injury is likely to be higher than these figures suggest (Langlois et al., 2006).